Evaluation for Venous Insufficiency

 The first step in venous insufficiency treatments in Grand Junction, is evaluation.
 Venous insufficiency evaluation begins with a diagnostic ultrasound study, sometimes referred to as a “mapping”.
 This uses sound waves to view the veins in your legs.
-Vincent Vein Center’s very thorough ultrasound exam includes recording multiple ultrasound images of the deep veins and superficial veins of the legs and assessing the direction of blood flow in your veins.
-The evaluation also includes a thorough medical history and physical examination is a part of the evaluation as well.
+Vincent Vein Center uses a very thorough ultrasound exam system, which includes recording multiple ultrasound images.
+Images of the deep veins and superficial veins are taken, which helps us assess the direction of blood flow in your veins.
+A thorough medical history and physical examination is a part of the evaluation as well.
 Information collected from this evaluation is used to determine an individualized treatment plan customized for each patient.